vancuong196/js-tetris/README.md

-get a cup of coffee, open a code editor of choose, happy coding!
+get a cup of coffee, open a code editor of choice, happy coding!